obusorezekiel/cf-docker/Documentation.md

 7. **Region Compatibility**: The AMI ID is region-specific.
 Ensure it's compatible with your chosen region or use a mapping to provide region-specific AMI IDs.

-## Recommendations for Production Use

-1. **VPC Configuration**: Set up a custom VPC with public and private subnets for better network isolation.

-2. **Security Hardening**:
-   - Restrict security group rules to specific IP ranges or VPC CIDR blocks.
-   - Use SSL/TLS for database connections.
-   - Implement a bastion host for SSH access.

-3. **High Availability**:
-   - Use an Auto Scaling group for EC2 instances.
-   - Set up RDS Multi-AZ deployment for database high availability.

-4. **Monitoring and Logging**:
-   - Set up CloudWatch alarms for resource utilization.
-   - Implement centralized logging using CloudWatch Logs.

-5. **Backup and Disaster Recovery**:
-   - Enable automated RDS backups.
-   - Implement a disaster recovery strategy, possibly using cross-region replication.

-6. **Cost Optimization**:
-   - Use Reserved Instances for predictable workloads.
-   - Implement auto-scaling policies based on demand.

-7. **Secrets Management**:
-   - Use AWS Secrets Manager or Systems Manager Parameter Store for managing database credentials and other secrets.

-By following these recommendations and understanding the design choices and assumptions, this infrastructure can be effectively deployed and managed in both development and production environments.
+By following these recommendations and understanding the design choices and assumptions, this infrastructure can be effectively deployed and managed in both development and testing environments